USS Franklin (CV-13): 19 March 1945

+(ADVANCE FOR RELEASE AT 9.00pm (eastern war time), THURSDAY, MAY 17) (NY21-MAY 15)--USS FRANKLIN EXPLODES AFTER JAP STRIKE--The Essex class carrier USS Franklin explodes while burning within 60 miles of the Japanese coast, where she was hit by a Jap dive bomber March 19, during a U.S. Attack on the Jap fleet in the Inland Sea.

 One bomb struck the flight deck centerline, penetrating to the hangar deck, causing destruction and igniting fires through the second and third decks, and knocking out the combat information center and air plot.
 The second hit aft, tearing through two decks.
 At the time she was struck, Franklin had 31 armed and fueled aircraft warming up on her flight deck, and these planes caught fire almost immediately.
 The 13 to 16 tons of high explosives aboard these planes soon began detonating progressively, and although "Tiny Tim" air-to-surface rockets were loaded aboard Vought F4U Corsairs, their three-point, nose up attitude allowed most of the rockets to fly overboard when their motors ignited.
 The hangar deck contained planes, of which 16 were fueled and 5 were armed.
 The forward gasoline system had been secured, but the aft system was operating.
 The explosion on the hangar deck ignited the fuel tanks on the aircraft, and a gasoline vapor explosion devastated the deck.
 The twelve "Tiny Tim" rockets aboard these planes ricocheted around the hangar deck until their 138 lb warheads detonated.
 Of the personnel who were in the hangar only two survived.
 One "Tiny Tim" warhead lodged on the third deck below the forward elevator, and was not removed until Franklin reached Ulithi.